PramitSaha/markdown-cv/index.md

 - Followed agile software devlopment lifecycle.
 - Understanding business requirements for designing test scenarios to test back-end applications.
-- Used ALM and JIRA tool to manage test cases for the back-end applications and bug tracking.
+- Used ALM and JIRA tools to manage test cases for the back-end applications (ETL) and bug tracking.
-- Used HP UFT tool to design automated test scripts for web and desktop applications.
+- Used HP UFT tool to design automated test scripts for web applications.

 ### Teaching Experience